 Reverse Osmosis units are also credited for removing chemical contaminants such as copper, chlorine, lead, and chromium and may reduce the presence of calcium, magnesium, sulfate and arsenic among others.

 Collectively, reverse osmosis systems work to alleviate metals, microorganisms and minerals that pose a threat to your health.
 Although are bodies rely on some of these substances, being exposed to them in your drinking water consistently and “over consuming” some of these minerals can prove most harmful overtime.

-5. What are the health benefits of Reverse Osmosis?
+What are the health benefits of an RO Water System?

-One of the primary reasons Reverse Osmosis is so popular is the nature of its health benefits.
+One of the primary reasons RO water systems are so popular is the nature of its health benefits.

 Unfiltered water contains contaminants that have negative and harmful effects on the body.
 No matter how healthy you may perceive the water around your home, there are risk factors so long as the water has not been filtered.

 Reverse osmosis works to reduce the contaminants in your drinking water.

 Read more about contaminents removed from drinking water through reverse osmosis.

 RO filters also work to reduce the sodium that persists in soft water.

 While water softening works to eliminate the elements of hard water, it is not the end all be all of the process and should not be considered as a purifying method.